tragle/authenticate-with-an-identity-provider/README.md

-# Authenticating with an identity provider
+# Authenticating with single sign-on

 This repo contains a reference app that integrates with an Ouath 2.0 identity provider to provide a single sign-on option for the user.